acsone/odoo-autodiscover/README.rst

 * ``openerp-server-autodiscover`` is the equivalent of ``openerp-server``
 * ``odoo-server-autodiscover`` is an alias for ``openerp-server-autodiscover``

-These scripts have exactly the same behaviour and options than their standard Odoo counterpart, except the look for addons by examining all distributions providing the ``odoo_addons`` namespace package.
+These scripts have exactly the same behaviour and options as their standard Odoo counterpart, except they look for addons by examining all distributions providing the ``odoo_addons`` namespace package.